 An Extension of the Facebook Like Button?

-Reactions are currently being tested in selected countries.
+They are currently testing reactions in selected countries.
 Nevertheless, Facebook aims to roll the feature out to all users.
 So this time next year we could all be loving, wow-ing and yay-ing…

 Twitter Raises its Follow Limit from 2,000 to 5,000